-One of our partners, Kirsty Melvin, who has many years experience of academic conferences, shares her top tips for managing virtual conferences, to ensure a problem-free experience.
+We start with one of our partners, Kirsty Melvin, who has many years experience of academic conferences, sharing her top tips for managing virtual conferences, to ensure a problem-free experience.

 As we become more and more accustomed to the world of virtual academic conferences and events, it can often feel overwhelming when deciding which platform to use to meet your event requirements, your budget, and give your audience as near to an in-person event experience as possible.